replit-user/pysm/README.md

-# 🧠 pysm — A Simple Python Assembly Interpreter
+# 🧠 `pysm` — A Simple Python Assembly Interpreter

-`pysm` is a lightweight assembly-like virtual machine written in Python.
-It supports a range of basic instructions, labels, syscalls, and memory/register manipulation — perfect for learning how interpreters or virtual CPUs work.
+**`pysm`** is a lightweight, educational virtual machine written in Python that executes a custom assembly-like instruction set.
+It's perfect for learning how interpreters, virtual CPUs, and basic low-level systems work.

 ---